Data Sources API¶

 Rather than replacing all data, you can also replace specific partitions of data.
 This operation is atomic.

-Note that if the source file contains rows that do not match the filter, these rows will be ignored.
+If the source file contains rows that don't match the filter, the rows are ignored.

 curl \